Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 Nevertheless, Calacanis' journey also provides a fascinating glimpse into the Achiever's path toward growth.
 As he embarks on new ventures and evolves his persona, he is inching closer to the integrated or healthy state of Type 3, marked by self-acceptance and authenticity.

-## How Jason's enneagram type can be seen influencing his work
+## How Jason's Enneagram type can be seen influencing his work

 Jason started as a reporter talking about the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Jason_Calacanis">"internet industry."</a>